microwave89-hv/te-sound-barrier/README.md

 # ~~57~~ 49 Bytes [sic] x86-64 EFI App
-Very small EFI application which can shut down your platform upon execution.
+Very small EFI application which can shutdown your platform upon execution.
-See http://archive.is/w01DO and http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html for the general idea of shrinking down a (P)E until the sound barrier is reached.

-Also see blabla
+Also see https://github.com/microwave89-hv/te-sound-barrier/tree/master for general information and explanation.
-Largest difference is execution of the app in the EFI environment as opposed to the Win32 environment.
-Another point is the use of the small TE header as opposed to the PE header.

-_What is it?_ It was an attempt to leverage the less-known "Terse Executable" (TE) format for writing normal EFI apps.
-TE files are PE's with an adapted header, the size of which has strongly been reduced, by stripping fields that do not apply to an EFI environment.
-There is for instance no import or export directory in an EFI app as there isn't such thing as dynamic linking.
-TE files are readily used in both the SEC and PEI phases of FW execution.

-_How use i this???? i can haz halp plz!!!!!_ See https://github.com/microwave89-hv/min-hello-world, and use Google if you cannot make sense out of the term "EFI Application".
-Attempting to simply launch this file from the EDK EfiShell will likely result in an error.
-The "te-sound-barrier" app has executed successfully only if the Macbook Pro did shut down after selecting the correct drive in the BDS screen.

-_Where did you test this?_ It was tested on a Macbook Pro Retina 15" using the EFI environment provided by the MBP101.00F6.B00 FW.

-_Why didn't you go for a Hello World?_ A Hello world needs a considerably large piece of code just to switch back to text mode from graphics mode, the Apple BDS screen runs in.
-Without switching to text mode the "Hello World" string won't going to be visible.
-At that point, "Hello World!" hasn't even been put out yet which will take yet another dozens of bytes to accomplish.

-_What's so special about this one then?_ It is an executable which does something visible on your Macbook Pro Retina 15" from Mid-2012 while boasting a file size of ~~merely~~ an insane ~~75~~ 57 bytes.
-This could be made into the classic "Hello World" program but then it is going to be much bigger in size.

-_How could you improve it?_ Maybe reset the machine by means of sending 0xFE to PS/2 keyboard port 0x60(?)
-0x64(?).
-This has been discussed in the book "Windows Rootkits", from Hoglund and Butler.
-Unfortunately, with the proprietary HID solution of Macbook Pro keyboards I haven't seemed to be able to reset the machine yet.
-Using the PS/2 way would allow for omitting most of the machine code that is currently used. ~~Another way might be to set the number of sections to 0.
-This wasn't tried yet~~.
+Key difference to the source code on the master branch is omitting the initialization of arguments which should not be interpreted by the platform FW in the first place.
+Owing to some constraints of code order being relaxed some instructions could be replaced by shorter ones and they could be arranged slightly more effective.

+By only fiddling with 2 instead of 4 arguments the shutdown code has been greatly simplified.
+As of such it is highly unlikely that implementing the platform shutdown by yourself is going to yield code that is any shorter.

-#efi #uefi #application #app #bootloader #bootx64 #terse #executable #intel #bios #boot #bds #helloworld #reset #tinypechallenge #x64
+#efi #uefi #application #app #bootloader #bootx64 #terse #executable #intel #bios #boot #bds #helloworld #shutdown #reset #tinypechallenge #x64